Modern Slavery and Human Trafficking Statement

 Introduction

-In accordance with its obligations under the Modern Slavery Act 2015 (the “Act”), Prime plc (“Prime”) makes the following statement relating to Prime and its subsidiaries (the “Group”) in respect of the Group’s financial year ended 31 December 2021.
+In accordance with its obligations under the Modern Slavery Act 2015 (the “Act”), Prime plc (“Prime”) makes the following statement relating to Prime and its subsidiaries (the “Group”) in respect of the Group’s financial year ended 31 December 2025.

-It sets out the steps the Group has taken, and is proposing to take, to address the risk of slavery and human trafficking taking place in its business and within its supply chain.
+This statement sets out the steps the Group has taken, and is proposing to take, to address the risk of slavery and human trafficking taking place in its business and within its supply chain.

 Our Business and Organisational Structure